-For oorting Jurisdiction: Attachment A, M' Receipt of FY 2017-18 through 2021-22 OBAG 2 Funds oorting Period: Calendar Year 2016 Nove mber 1 o.
-4202 8, 2015 7/16-C 6.
+For oorting Jurisdiction: Attachment A, M' Receipt of FY 2017-18 through 2021-22 OBAG 2 Funds oorting Period: Calendar Year 2016 Nove ember 1 o.
+4202 8, 2015 27/16-C 6 .
 Regional Project Delivery Requirements YES NO N/A a.
 Does the jurisdiction acknowledge that it must comply with the regional Project Delivery Policy and Guidance requirements (MTC Resolution No. 3606) in the implementation of the project, and that the jurisdiction must identify and maintain a Single Point of Contact for all projects with FHWA-administered funding?
-7. Completion of Checklist YES NO N/A Н as the jurisdiction completed all sections of this checklist? p the jurisdiction has checked "NO" or "N/A" to any of the above questions, lease provide an explanation below as to why the requirement was not net or is considered not applicable: At tachments Documentation of local jurisdiction's compliance with MTC's Complete Streincluding copy of adopted resolution or circulation element (Checklist Item - uireme ents, Documentation of compliance with MTC's Housing Element Requirements, certified housing element or annual report, or a letter of compliance from H 2).
-Documentation of compliance with the State's Surplus Land Act, such as a cresolution (Checklist Item 3).
-This requirement applies only to general law unless and until a final court decision is rendered that charter cities must coprovisions of this Act. cities a nd cou nties
+7. .
+Completion of Checklist YES NO N/A Н as the jurisdiction completed all sections of this checklist? p f the jurisdiction has checked "NO" or "N/A" to any of the above questions, blease provide an explanation below as to why the requirement was not net or is considered not applicable: At tachments Documentation of local jurisdiction's compliance with MTC's Complete Streincluding copy of adopted resolution or circulation element (Checklist Item uireme ents, Documentation of compliance with MTC's Housing Element Requirements, such as a copy of certified housing element or annual report, or a letter of compliance from HCD (Checklist Item 2).
+Documentation of compliance with the State's Surplus Land Act, such as a copy of the adopted resolution (Checklist Item 3).
+This requirement applies only to general law cities and counties unless and until a final court decision is rendered that charter cities must comply with the provisions of this Act.

-Reporting Jurisdiction: Attachment A, MTC Resolution No. 4202
+Reporting Jurisdiction: Attachment A, MTC Resolution No. 4202 November 18, 2015

-For Receipt of FY 2017-18 through 2021-22 OBAG 2 Funds November 18, 2015

-Reporting Period: Calendar Year 2016 Revised: 07/27/16-C
+For Receipt of FY 2017-18 through 2021-22 OBAG 2 Funds Reporting Period: Calendar Year 2016 Revised: 07/27/16-C

 Review and Approval of Checklist

 This checklist was prepared by:

 Signature Date

 Name & Title (print)

 Phone Email

 This checklist was approved for submission to <insert n<="" td="">NAME>City/County by:</insert> NAME>City/County by:

 Signature Date

 City Manager/Administrator or designee